China Unveils New Rules to Crack Down on “Malicious Entities” Complying with Foreign Extraterritorial Sanctions

 The Chinese government may assess acts by relevant states involving improper extraterritorial measures, determine risk levels, and take countermeasures and restrictive measures in areas such as foreign affairs, entry and exit, trade, investment, international cooperation, and foreign aid, in accordance with law.Article 8

-Relevant departments under the State Council may, pursuant to the working mechanism, include foreign organizations and individuals that promote or participate in the implementation of improper extraterritorial measures in a “List of Unreliable Entities,” and, in accordance with the Anti-Foreign Sanctions Law and its implementing provisions, decide to adopt one or more of the following countermeasures and restrictive measures, and make them public:
+Relevant departments under the State Council may, pursuant to the working mechanism, include foreign organizations and individuals that promote or participate in the implementation of improper extraterritorial measures in a “Malicious Entity List,” and, in accordance with the Anti-Foreign Sanctions Law and its implementing provisions, decide to adopt one or more of the following countermeasures and restrictive measures, and make them public:

 (1) Refusal to issue visas, denial of entry, cancellation of visas, orders to leave within a time limit, repatriation, or deportation;